Thimoteus/raadb/README.md

 There are some coding conventions.
 Many functions deal with collections in different ways; a variable named `coll` will always refer to a string referring to the collection's (equivalently, selftext post's) title. `colls` refers to an array of `coll`s. `collection` refers to a reddit [thing](https://www.reddit.com/dev/api#fullnames).

+### A note on tests

+The `insert` method will pass, but without creating a new document.
+This is because in the method body, the callback is called asynchronously with the comment function.
+In the test for insert, `done()` is called in the callback of `insert`.
+I suspect mocha does not allow the comment function to continue once `done()` is called.
+Testing `insert` manually will create a document, however.

 ## License